Rumpunzel/rpg-thingy/characters/talents/maneuver.md

 ### Shrug it Off

-When recovering from your own wounds decrease the test's difficulty by **1** (this means you can potentially recover from minor wounds without needing paraphernalia or needing to roll).
+When recovering from your injury decrease the test's difficulty by **1** (this means you can recover from a minor injury without needing paraphernalia or needing to roll).

 ---

 ### Uncanny Dodge

-During gauntlets, you may spend **1** Favor to suffer a **1** physical or mental stress (your choice) to not resolve a defense test instead of using your Intuition dice modifier.
+When defending with Intuition, you may spend **1** Favor to suffer a minor misfortune instead of using your Intuition dice modifier to not resolve the test.

 ### Dazzling Elegance

-As long as you do not have any wounds, you get **1** additional die on all your rolls.
+As long as you do not suffer from any injury or misfortune, you gain **1** additional die on all your rolls.

 ---

 ### Peace of Body and Mind

-Wounds cannot hinder your attacks.
+Injury no longer hinders your attacks.
-At the beginning of a gauntlets, if you suffer from a wound, you may gain an enduring `Battle Trance` boon with rating equal to your highest rated wound's rating.
+At the beginning of a gauntlets, if you suffer from an injury or misfortune, you may gain a `Battle Trance` boon with rating equal to your highest rated injury of misfortune.
+If your injury has a higher rating than your misfortune, the `Battle Trance` boon becomes enduring.

-### Untouchable Grace
+### Slippery

-When you would gain an injury while defending with Reason, you may spend **1** Favor to gain a misfortune instead.
+Opponents can only create boons or banes against you if they did not roll any **1s.**